sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 ## Description

-Official Cherrypicking protocol is extended to use two different pipettes and used racks.
+Official Cherrypicking protocol is extended to use two different pipettes and used tipracks.
 Specify aspiration height, labware, pipette, as well as source and destination wells with this all inclusive cherrypicking protocol.
-You can mix the source before transfering, which allow you to make cascade mixing in single protocol.
+You can add a mixing step of the source before the transfering, which allows you to make a cascade mixing in a single run.

 ![Cherrypicking Example](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/cherrypicking/cherrypicking_example.png)